formalco/pulumi-formal/docs/_index.md

 configuration and risks secret leakage should this file ever be committed to a public version control system.

-Credentials can be provided by adding an `apiKey`.
+Credentials can be provided by adding an `apiKey`:

-Usage:

 ```yaml
 # Pulumi.yaml provider configuration file